Pesky, annoying, irritating, the bane of summer…Whatever you want to say about mosquitoes, you have to admit that they’re extremely resilient.

 Surviving the Winter in the Larval and Pupal Stages

 Mosquitoes are so resilient, they can survive the winter before they even enter the adult stage of their life cycle.

 Certain species of mosquitoes found in regions with freezing winter periods can spend part of the year in a state known as diapause.

-Diapause is a period of suspended development where the mosquito can effectively pause their life cycle in the larval or pupal stage.
-During this time, metabolism drops and development is delayed.
+Diapause is a period of suspended development where the mosquito can effectively pause its life cycle in the larval or pupal stage.
+During this time, metabolism drops, and development is delayed.
 They can remain in a state of diapause for up to six months.

 When the temperatures warm up, this warms up the water holding the larvae and pupae enough to satisfy their immediate needs.
 Then, the mosquitoes can continue with their life cycle.